Tiger Brands: Bread

 In mid-November 2007, Tiger Brands was fined R98.8 million (roughly equivalent to US$12.8 million at the immediate spot exchange rate at the time) by the South African Competition Commission for colluding with other bread producers to raise the price of bread by between 30c and 35c per loaf.

 According to the commission the four companies involved (Premier Foods, Tiger Brands, Foodcorp and Pioneer Foods) controlled more than 90 percent of the wheat flour market at the time.
 Facilitating their pricing activities through secret meetings and telephone calls between employees of these firms at various venues, including churches, stadiums and hotels.
 The commission also found that the price-fixing activities had a negative effect on both consumers as a whole as well as inhibiting smaller bakeries from being effective competitors.

 The fine reflected 5.7% of Tiger Brand's bread sales, coming mostly from its Albany brand, for the 2006 financial year.
 Tiger Brands took full responsibility and then CEO Nick Dennis resigned.

 Adcock Ingram Critical Care

 In May 2008, Tiger Brands agreed to pay a R53.5 million fine for alleged anti-competitive practices in its health care subsidiary Adcock Ingram Critical Care (AICC).
 AICC executive Arthur Barnett was suspended until the investigation was concluded.
 In July 2008, Tiger Brands stated that it was going to unbundle its entire Adcock Ingram subsidiary with each Tiger Brands shareholder receiving one share in Adcock Ingram for every Tiger Brands share they owned.

 Subsidiaries

-Over the years Tiger brands has acquired various subsidiary organisations:
+Over the years Tiger brands has acquired and disposed of various subsidiary organisations: